 This older type of transmission has now been largely replaced by Ethernet.

 Using ethernet in your Local Area Network, or just LAN, allows linked devices that are able to access and share data between themselves to communicate with each other.
-This means that your RTU will send information to your master station via Ethernet over your LAN, because they'll be connected through that.
-The type of protocol that your remote supports will determine the rules and specifications for sending data.
+This means your master station will receive data from your RTU via Ethernet over your LAN, because they'll be connected through that.
+The type of protocol that your remote supports will determine the rules and specifications for sending and receiving data.

 This type of network covers a somewhat small area, however, you can use telephone lines or radio waves to connect multiple LANs over greater distances.
 If you have a system of LANs connected together, then you have a Wide-Area Network, or WAN.